-In addition to the default or chosen title, the right side of the title line contains:
+In addition to the default or chosen title, the right side of the title line contains the following:

-- Name of the program from the PROGRAM-ID paragraph for the outermost program (This space is blank on pages preceding the PROGRAM-ID paragraph for the outermost program.)

-- Current page number

-- Date and time of compilation
+- For programs, the name of the program from the PROGRAM-ID paragraph for the outermost program.
+(This space is blank on pages preceding the PROGRAM-ID paragraph for the outermost program.) - For classes, the name of the class from the CLASS-ID paragraph. - Current page number. - Date and time of compilation.